• People

 Known for his dynamic and engaging speaking style, Travis receives several requests each year to speak on safety related topics throughout the country.
 His popular interactive presentation entitled “What to Do When OSHA Knocks,” which walks attendees through an OSHA inspection, with the audience steering the direction of the presentation as it responds to several questions presented throughout the talk, is frequently requested and has received numerous exceptional reviews.

 Travis is "AV" Peer Review Rated by Martindale-Hubbell, and was selected as one of the Legal Elite by Virginia Business Magazine in 2011, 2012, 2013 and 2014.
-He is also a frequent contributor to the firm's Workplace Safety and Health Law Blog.
 In 2014, Travis was honored as one of the "10 Under 40" by The Daily News Record in Harrisonburg, VA.
 Each year the publication honors 10 rising business stars under the age of 40 in the Shenandoah Valley, Virginia area.
 This honor was bestowed largely due to Travis’ development of the Valley Business Keynote, the Shenandoah Valley’s largest and premiere leadership development event.

 Recent Experience